kubernetes-retired/contrib/keepalived-vip/README.md

 ## Overview

-kubernetes v1.6 offers 3 ways to expose a deployment:
+kubernetes v1.6 offers 3 ways to expose a service:

-1. **LoadBalancer**: [Available only on cloud providers](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) such as GCE and AWS
+1. **L4 LoadBalancer**: [Available only on cloud providers](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) such as GCE and AWS
-1. **Service**: The [NodePort directive](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) allocates a port on every worker node, which proxy the traffic to the respective Pod.
+1. **Service via NodePort**: The [NodePort directive](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) allocates a port on every worker node, which proxy the traffic to the respective Pod.
-1. **Ingress**: The [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) (a beta feature) is a dedicated loadbalancer (eg. nginx, HAProxy, traefik, vulcand) that redirects incoming HTTP/HTTPS traffic to the respective endpoints
+1. **L7 Ingress**: The [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is a dedicated loadbalancer (eg. nginx, HAProxy, traefik, vulcand) that redirects incoming HTTP/HTTPS traffic to the respective endpoints

 If this works, why do we need _keepalived_?